kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 The number of users dropped slightly at the end of 2020 based on quarterly data, but even with this drop, they grew more than the year before.

 **We cannot expect 12% user growth to continue** and it will probably drop back to high single digits.
 That means that Facebook will be able to hold on to its high market share among users, and its growth will be mainly thanks to general growth in the number of people who use the internet.
-In the case of a Facebook size company, just keeping its market share stable is a great achievement.
+In the case of a Facebook's size company, just keeping its market share stable is a great achievement.

-**Dependence of Facebook's users' growth on internet users' growth is also one reason behind growth difference in North America and Europe compared to Asi-Pacific and the rest of the world**.
+**Dependence of Facebook users' growth on internet users' growth is also one reason behind the growth difference in North America and Europe compared to Asi-Pacific and the rest of the world**.

 The majority of people in more countries like the US and western Europe are already online, and user growth is in the low single digits.
 On the other hand, the Asia-Pacific region and the rest of the world are growing more quickly, driven by a lower proportion of the population with access to the internet.

 The growth of internet users will continue going forward, and it will be slowly decreasing as internet access will become more available worldwide.
 It will continue to be the significant driver of Facebook's user growth.

 **Social media and messaging apps users are extremely "sticky"** to the app they are accustomed to because the switch from one social media or messaging app to another is very hard.
 It is not enough that the users themselves will move, but it also requires that most of their social circle has to be available in a new app.
-These **" network effects" naturally drive users to the most popular apps**, giving an advantage to already established apps.
+These **" network effects" naturally drive users to the most popular apps**, giving an advantage to already established ones.

 **It might look that Facebook's position as a dominant platform is strong and impenetrable.
 However, the same "stickiness" of users and network effects that helped Facebook so far to build and hold on to its dominance will weaken it going forward because of its weakness among younger users.**

-Facebook is still strong among younger users, thanks to its Instagram app, but its position is not so dominant as among the older population. **In the US, the most popular social network app among teenagers is Snapchat, followed closely by Instagram.**
+Facebook is still strong among younger users, thanks to its Instagram app, but its position is not so dominant as among the older population. **In the US,** [**the most popular social network app**](https://www.emarketer.com/content/three-charts-on-tiktok-penetration-among-gen-z-users){: .align-left} **among teenagers is Snapchat, followed closely by Instagram.**

 The probability of some new acquisition that would plug this weakness and increase Facebook's market share among the younger generation is not very probable amid current antitrust pressure.

-That means that because of the same network effect that once helped Facebook keep its dominance among older users, they will now play against them among the younger generation.
+That means that the same network effect that once helped Facebook keep its dominance among older users, will now play against them among the younger generation.

 That does not mean that Facebook is on the verge of an inevitable decline in users.
 Demographic changes will take decades and will only slowly offset general growth thanks to growth in internet users.

-**Facebook's future in 30 years is much more dependent on Facebook's business decision going forward than on the fact that Facebook is currently weaker among teenagers.**
+**Facebook's future in 20 years is much more dependent on Facebook's business decision going forward than on the fact that Facebook is currently weaker among teenagers.**

 ![Facebook's monthly active users breakdown chart as share on total](/assets/images/facebook_monthly_active_users_percentage_share_breakdown_chart.png)

 Users from the United States are just a tiny fraction of Facebook's worldwide users.
 Because users' growth will happen mainly outside developed countries, **Facebook will become even more international business going forward.**

 The small share of US users on total Facebook users does not mean that US users are not critical for Facebook.
-They are because **42% of revenue was still coming from the US because of higher revenue per user.**
+They are. **42% of revenue was still coming from the US because of higher revenue per user.**

 ![Facebook's revenue per user breakdown chart](/assets/images/facebook_revenue_per_user_breakdown_chart.png)